-There is no time limit in the regular rounds, slow play is frowned upon and quicker play is imposed by tournament supervision.
-In the semi-final and final there is a time limit (thinking time: 30 minutes per team and 8 ends, one 60 seconds team time-out; extra end: 4 minutes 30 seconds, one 60 seconds team time-out).
+• The semi-finals and the final will be played with a time limit (thinking-time: 30 minutes per team for 8 ends, 1 team time-out of 60 seconds, in overtime: 4 minutes 30 seconds, 1 team time-out of 60 seconds).
 The travel time is 60 seconds.
-Teams without a coach or substitute are also entitled to the travel time.
+Teams without a coach or substitute are also entitled to travel time.

 The Women's Masters Basel adheres as a CCT tournament to the current WCF rules.

+The group winners and runners-up qualify for the playoffs.
 Throughout all playoff games the higher ranked qualified team retains the hammer.
-In case of equally ranked teams facing off, a Last Stone Draw determines the hammer in that playoff game, the other team has the choice of the colour.
+In case of equally ranked teams facing off, the result of the DSC determines the hammer in that playoff game, the other team has the choice of the colour.

 1st place: CHF 10'000.-